Mihael Kovačević: Club career

-Of Croatian descent, Kovačević was born in Basel, Switzerland, and began his career with spells across Europe, playing for BSC Old Boys in Switzerland, Dinamo Zagreb in Croatia and FC Koper in Slovenia.
+Kovačević was born in Basel, Switzerland, and began his career with spells across Europe, playing for BSC Old Boys in Switzerland, Dinamo Zagreb in Croatia and FC Koper in Slovenia.
 Following a trial period at Scottish club Dundee United, Kovačević signed for the club during the January 2008 transfer window.
 He made his debut a month later in a 0–0 draw with Celtic at Celtic Park.
 He won a runners-up medal in the 2008 Scottish League Cup Final, his second match for the club, after the narrow defeat to Rangers at Hampden Park.
-Kovačević made a further three first team starts before the end of the 2007–08 season.
+Kovačević made a further three first-team starts before the end of the 2007–08 season.

-The following season Kovačević shared the right back position with Seán Dillon, both playing approximately the same number of matches throughout the season.
+The following season, Kovačević shared the right back position with Seán Dillon, both playing approximately the same number of matches throughout the season.
 Kovačević suffered a broken cheekbone during the season, which resulted in him wearing a specially-fitted facemask.

 The following season, Kovačević scored his first goal, an equaliser in a 3–3 draw against Rangers in the Scottish Cup quarter-finals, After the match, Kovačević criticized Kris Boyd for diving and winning two penalties and hit back on referee Dougie McDonald for his role during the match.
 Kovačević was part of the team that went on to finish third in the 2009–10 Scottish Premier League and won the 2009–10 Scottish Cup.
 In another match against Rangers that season, Kovačević was sent off after deliberately kicking away the legs of Kyle Lafferty.
 After the match, Manager Peter Houston said that Kovačević deserved to be sent-off.
 Towards the end of the season, Kovačević suffered another injury.
 Eventually, Kovačević made a return, just in time for the final.